paypal/InnerSourceCommons/events/isc-spring-2018.md

 ### Travel and Transit

 * The closest Airport is Stuttgart (EDDS / STR), about 30 minutes from the summit location.
-* If you should arrive at Frankfurt Main Airport, a train to Stuttgart takes approximately 1.5 hours.
+* If you should arrive at Frankfurt Main Airport (FRA), a train to Stuttgart takes approximately 1.5 hours.
 * *more details coming soon*

 ### Hotels